Our guest model today is Maria, a student at the Arthur Murray Dance Center in Temecula, California.

 Recently, I had the privilege of meeting her at the Arthur Murray Studio in Phoenix, Arizona where she performed a 6-dance show with her instructor, Tavio Morales, as part of the Arthur Awards for the Phoenix studio.

 Afterwards, when Maria finished her 6-dance show, I chased her down and talked her into modeling for this video.

 She had no idea what she was getting into, but she was fabulous on camera!

 Maria is a wife and a grandmother, but loves competitive ballroom dancing for the challenge as well as the chance to dress up and get “in character”.

 She competes in American Rhythm and Smooth.
 Additionally, she’s been dancing 6 1/2 years and braved her first competition after only six months!

 Maria is much shorter than her teacher Tavio.
 Like me, she needs all the help she can get adding visual height.

-Fortunately, Maria is fashion-conscious, has a designer’s eye and knows what looks good on her body.
+Fortunately, Maria is fashion-conscious, has a designer’s eye, and knows how to create long, lean lines that look good on her body.

 As a result, her dress, made by LeNique but partially designed by Maria, has eight effective design elements that help her look longer and leaner than her petite frame.

 5 Key design elements for long lean lines

 - To begin with, there is an asymmetrical neckline that begins on the shoulder.

 - Next, vertical lace detailing in a bright accent color that really pops against the dark dress.

 - Dangling handkerchief that adds verticality and movement.

 - A steep asymmetrical line for the skirt hem.

-- Finally, lots of fringe – which always adds visual height.
+- Finally, lots of fringe – which always adds visual height and creates long, lean lines.